Page Reviewed / Updated - Mar. 2019

 The Nevada Assistive Technology for Independent Living Program provides a wide variety of services, modifications, and equipment in order to help eligible applicants function independently.

 A Case Coordinator is available to assist the applicant with setting goals to live independently and determining the devices / services / modifications that are needed to make this happen.
-Help with technology, as well as information, may be provided.
+Help with technology, such as installation, as well as information, may be provided.
 Assistance is also provided to locate and coordinate needed suppliers and contractors and to obtain bids.
 Referrals may be made if the services needed are not provided via this program.

 If an eligible individual is living in a rental home, modifications are capped at $3,000.